mamezou-tech/setup-helmfile/README.md

         kubectl version --client
 ```

+> [!NOTE]
+> This action requires Node 20 or later on the runner.
+If you are using GitHub-managed runners, no action is needed.
+If you are using self-hosted runners, make sure the system version of Node is version 20 or higher.

 ## Optional Inputs
 - `helmfile-version` : helmfile version.
 Default `"v0.161.0"`.
 - `helm-version` : Helm version.
 Default `"v3.14.0"`